Students Reducing Stormwater Runoff Pollution

-- Based out of the Fred and Alice Stanback Coastal Education Center in Wrightsville Beach, the federation has also developed an interactive education program focused on a number of stormwater reduction projects at the education center and built around the walking “loop” in town.
+- Based out of the Fred and Alice Stanback Coastal Education Center in Wrightsville Beach, the Federation has also developed an interactive education program focused on several stormwater reduction projects at the education center and built around the walking “loop” in town.
 Schools and organized groups are welcome to come to the center to participate in stormwater education activities.
 Visit the “Walk the Loop for Clean Water” project website to learn more, or stop by the Wrightsville Beach office, pick up a brochure, and walk the loop to see the progress made in reducing stormwater!
-Contact Bonnie Mitchell, coastal education coordinator in the federation’s southeast office, for more information.
+Contact Bonnie Mitchell, coastal education coordinator in the Federation’s southeast office, for more information.

 - The Federation hosts volunteer events throughout the year to build and maintain stormwater reduction projects.
 Sign up to be a volunteer to learn about and participate in these stewardship activities.